eyobodega/Simulate-MMU/README.md

 establish the page number and offset from an integer number, you are ready to begin.
 Initially, we suggest that you bypass the TLB and use only a page table.
 You can integrate the TLB once your page table is working properly.
 Remember, address translation can work without a TLB; the TLB just makes it faster.
-When you are ready to implement the TLB, recall that it has only sixteen entries, so you will need to use a replacement strategy when you update a full TLB.
+When you are ready to implement the TLB, recall that it has only **16** entries, so you will need to use a replacement strategy when you update a full TLB.
 FIFO policy should be used for updating the TLB.

 ### Page Replacement